HridayeshOjha/HTTP-from-scratch/README.md

                                                                streams the response back chunk-by-chunk, and verifies integrity using trailers

-- curl http://localhost:42069 / curl http://localhost:42069/myproblem / curl http://localhost:42069/yourproblem --> these are some other for text/html response. here server parses the request
+- curl http://localhost:42069 / curl http://localhost:42069/myproblem / curl http://localhost:42069/yourproblem --> these are some other for HTTP structured response according to HTTP/1.1. here server parses the request
                                                                                                                     and sends a proper response structured according to RFC guidelines of HTTP/1.1